-The Deluxe Happy Kids/Toddlers Golf Clubs Set Grow-To-Pro Deluxe Happy Kids/Toddler Golf Clubs Set Grow-To-Pro is the perfect set to introduce golf to children 3 to 5 years old.
+The Deluxe Happy Kids/Toddlers Golf Clubs Set Grow-To-Pro is the perfect set to introduce golf to children 3 to 5 years old.
 The golf club heads and balls are made of plastic and can be swung without damage indoors and outdoors (the shaft of the club is metal but heads are plastic).
 The set comes with 3 different style of clubs (driver, iron and putter) and a colorful carry bag.
 To add structure and competition, the set includes 5 white balls, 2 golf tees with different heights, and 2 different color 'all-surface' practice holes with flags.
 For the price, this set gives a young child a good introduction to the game.
 Parents will be able to gauge if the child has an interest in golf.
 Remember, at this age it is all about trying things and seeing what he or she enjoys.

-An enthusiastic toddler golferer will probably go though a lot of balls.
+An enthusiastic toddler golfer will probably go though a lot of balls.
 Plastic baseball type balls are a good size to hit around initially for small toddlers to start developing hand eye co-ordination as they are easier and are less likely to become lodged under furniture, in shrubbery etc. We suggest keeping a stash of these on hand.

 Warning, if your toddler likes to put everything in their mouths then do not get foam, solid plastic golf balls or bouncy balls as they can be choking hazards.
 Start with the larger baseballs referenced above or perforated plastic golf balls.
 As with anything, always watch you toddler around plastics and small objects.